Course

 Does this course count toward the NIL Certificate?

-How is the course structured?
+How is the course delivered?

 Can I earn Continuing Education Credits?